Strategy and Technology Consulting

 Embedded Linux, Open Source Software, and Yocto/OpenEmbedded development.

-Leon Anavi is a software engineer and an Open Source Software enthusiast.
+With over 17 years Linux experience, Leon Anavi is a software engineer and an Open Source Software enthusiast.
 After more than 8 years working on core telephony solutions and mobile applications for mobile network operators, Leon joined Konsulko Group in February 2015.

 Since joining Konsulko, Leon’s main focus has been Linux for automotive and upstream contribution to Automotive Grade Linux (AGL), GENIVI Development Platform (GDP), and the Tizen project.